 R S 400.
-Independent Readings

-Independent readings to be arranged with a member of the Russian Studies faculty.
+Independent Readings Group 1/2-1 course Independent readings to be arranged with a member of the Russian Studies faculty.
 The readings will have a broad multi-disciplinary nature but will be more heavily oriented toward one of the disciplinary areas (language, literature and culture; Russian and East European politics; Russian history), depending upon the back-ground of the instructor.

 R S 401.
-Senior Research

-This course is designed to provide research time and supervision for the senior comprehensive requirement in Russian Studies for the major.
+Senior Research Group 1/2 - 1 course This course is designed to provide research time and supervision for the senior comprehensive requirement in Russian Studies for the major.
 It carries one credit if, in the judgment of the instructor, the student's research requirements will necessitate that amount of time to complete the comprehensive.
 Alternatively, one-half credit is granted, if significant preliminary work has emerged from other related courses.